AppBK/welcome-to-mod-7/README.md

 ### Error Validations
 A User should **NOT** be allowed to update or submit a form with blank or null input fields that are assumed to be required.
 All input fields within a form are assumed to be required and tested as such.
 If certain fields within a form are not required, then all required fields must be marked by a different CSS style or an asterisk (*) next to the label to indicate a required field.

-Please refer to the Error Validations Repo for more examples.
+Please refer to the Error Validations Repo for more examples and disregard the reference to URL inputs as this is not an option for Capstone.
 [Required Error Messages](https://github.com/whitnessme/capstone-minimum-required-error-messages)

 ### Prepopulating Data For the Update Form